 Serving in the Philippines

-Michael is currently completing his Master of Arts in Practical Theology at Acadia Divinity College.
+Michael is currently completing his Master of Arts in Theology at Acadia Divinity College.
 Melanie has a Master’s Degree in Counselling from Acadia University and has experience working in various counselling settings.

 The Waddells spent 14 years in the business world, as well as 5 years serving as Directors of a Baptist owned Christian camp in New Brunswick, before sensing that God was leading them to something new.

 Michael and Melanie were married in 2000 and have four growing children: Kyla, Sean, Carter and Allie.

 Michael and Melanie Waddell, CBM Field Staff based in the Philippines, are currently on home assignment in Canada with their four children – Kyla, Sean, Carter and Allie.
 The Waddells will spend most of their time in Eastern Canada, visiting various churches and conducting speaking engagements.
 Please pray that congregants and supporters would be encouraged by the work that God is doing in the Philippines in the area of Marketplace Ministries.
 May God provide the Waddells with strength, wisdom and guidance as they share their stories and updates.
 The Waddells will be returning to the Philippines